The Québec maritime Blog

 Parc national de la Gaspésie: A Hiker’s Favourite Trails

-Parc national de la Gaspésie offers countless options for hiking enthusiasts.
-Sometimes, choosing a trail is the hardest part.
-Here are some suggestions among my favourite trails in the park, whether you have a few hours or a full day.
+Parc national de la Gaspésie offers so many hiking options that choosing a trail can be hard!
+Here are some suggestions among my favourites in the park, whether you have a few hours to hike or a full day.

 Mont-Olivine

-It’s probably the best ratio of beautiful vistas versus required effort!
-The climb on Mt.
+This trail probably offers the best payback in beautiful views for the level of effort required!
+The climb up Mt.
 Olivine is fairly gradual all the way to the ridge.
-Completely bare, it offers 360 degrees of stunning panoramas, Mt.
-Albert’s bowl and Lac du Diable, among others.
-From the top, you can just turn around or head for the whole loop, going by the Serpentine shelter where you can take a well-deserved break, in a comfortable setting.
+Completely bare, the peak offers a stunning 360-degree panoramic view that includes the bowl on Mt.
+Albert and Lac du Diable.
+Once you’ve reached the top, you can choose to retrace your steps or complete the rest of the loop, which will take you by the Serpentine shelter where you can pause for a well-deserved break out of the elements.

 Pic-de-l’Aube

-Pic de l’Aube is undoubtedly the most spectacular viewpoint from the summit of the impressive Chic-Chocs wall.
-The wide trail on a constant incline follows an old forestry road and comes out on the top of Pic de l’Aube.
-On a clear day, the view on the St. Lawrence is simply divine.
-On the way to or from the trailhead, be sure to stop at Lac Paul where you are likely to see moose by the lakeside.
+This trail leads to the most spectacular viewpoint from the summit of the impressive Chic-Choc mountain range.
+Wide and on a constant incline, it follows an old logging road to the top of Pic de l’Aube.
+On a clear day, the view of the St. Lawrence is simply divine.
+On the way to or from the trailhead, be sure to stop at Lake Paul where you’re likely to see moose.

 Mont-Richardson

-This trail is an autumnal classic, but its diversity and numerous vistas make it an appealing option for any season.
-After the first section of the trail, which is the most strenuous, a short detour will take you to the Surplomb, a lookout perched at the top of the Lac aux Américains glacial cirque, which could be an interesting destination if you are running short on time.
-In the second section leading to the summit of Mt.
-Richardson, you might be fortunate enough to encounter caribou.
-The summit is also one of the few spots in the park where you can see both Mt.
+This trail is a fall classic, but the many views it offers make it an appealing option in any season.
+After the first section of the trail, which is the most strenuous, a short detour will take you to the Surplomb, a lookout that offers a view of the Lac aux Américains glacial cirque.
+(You could choose to make this your destination if you’d prefer a shorter hike.)
+In the second section, which leads to the top of Mt.
+Richardson, you may be lucky enough to encounter caribou.
+This summit is also one of the few spots in the park from which you can see both Mt.
 Jacques-Cartier and Mt.
 Albert.

-Curious about all the hiking options in Parc national de la Gaspésie?
-Visit the park’s website to get more information about other hiking trails and to help you plan your stay in the park!
+Have these suggestions piqued your interest?
+Visit the Parc national de la Gaspésie website to find out more about these and other hiking trails and help you plan your stay in the park!

 (1) comment